 SECTION 10.
-Section one hundred twenty-six of chapter one hundred and forty of the General Laws is hereby amended by deleting the section in its entirety and replacing it with the following:-
+Chapter 140 of the General Laws is hereby amended by striking out Section 126, in its entirety, and inserting in place thereof the following section:-

 Section 126.
 Any government agency, building or facility that restricts access to a citizen lawfully carrying a firearm shall provide, free of charge, a means for securely storing any firearm(s) possessed by a holder of a firearms identification card who wishes to enter the building or facility.